Overview

 J-1 students may be able to apply for a waiver of 212(e).
 More information can be found on the U.S. Department of State Waiver webpage.

-J-1 students who are granted a waiver are not eligible to extend their J-1 program.
-Further, students are not eligible for Academic Training beyond their program end date if granted a waiver.
+J-1 students who have applied for or are granted a waiver of their 212(e) requirements are not eligible for a further extension of their J-1 program (including Academic Training beyond their current program end date).

-Disclaimer: This Frequently Asked Questions is intended for general information and guidance.
+Disclaimer: This page is intended for general information and guidance.
 Please consult with an International Student Advisor in the International Students and Scholars Office regarding your individual request.